Vaccination Week in the Americas 2021. Final Report

 Pan American Health Organization; Health Emergencies (PHE) (Washington, D.C., PAHO, 2022-04-13)[WEEKLY SUMMARY].
 North America: Overall, influenza activity remained at low levels; however, activity continued to increase in the United States.
 SARS-CoV-2 activity continued to decline overall and SARS-CoV-2 percent ...

-Pan American Health Organization; Health Emergencies (PHE) (Washington, D.C., PAHO, 2022-04-21)[WEEKLY SUMMARY].
-North America: Overall, influenza activity remained at low levels.
-SARS-CoV-2 activity continued to decline, and SARS-CoV-2 percent positivity remained at low levels.
-In Canada, influenza activity continued ...
+Pan American Health Organization; Health Emergencies (PHE) (Washington, D.C., PAHO, 2022-09-08)[WEEKLY SUMMARY].
+North America: Overall, influenza activity remained low in the subregion, and influenza A(H3N2) predominated.
+SARS-CoV-2 activity continued to be elevated but decreasing.
+In Mexico, influenza activity ...